cnbbooks/lfe-sicp/ch1/compound-functions.md

 136
 ```

 Compound functions are used in exactly the same way as primitive functions.
-Indeed, one could not tell by looking at the definition of ``sum-of-squares`` given above whether ``square`` was built into the interpreter, like ``+`` and ``*``, or defined as a compound function.
+Indeed, one could not tell by looking at the definition of ``sum-of-squares``
+given above whether ``square`` was built into the interpreter, like ``+`` and
+``*``, or defined as a compound function.

 ----

-[^1]: Observe that there are two different operations being combined here: we are creating the function, and we are giving it the name ``square``.
-It is possible, indeed important, to be able to separate these two notions -- to create functions without naming them, and to give names to functions that have already been created.
-We will see how to do this in section [9.4.2]().
+[^1]: Observe that there are two different operations being combined here: we
+are creating the function, and we are giving it the name ``square``.
+It is
+possible, indeed important, to be able to separate these two notions -- to
+create functions without naming them, and to give names to functions that have
+already been created.
+We will see how to do this in the section [Constructing
+Procedures Using Lambda]().

-[^2]: Throughout this book, we will describe the general syntax of expressions by using italic symbols delimited by angle brackets -- e.g., ``<name>`` -- to denote the "slots" in the expression to be filled in when such an expression is actually used.
+[^2]: Throughout this book, we will describe the general syntax of expressions
+by using italic symbols delimited by angle brackets -- e.g., ``<name>`` -- to
+denote the "slots" in the expression to be filled in when such an expression is
+actually used.

-[^3]: More generally, the body of the function can be a sequence of expressions.
-In this case, the interpreter evaluates each expression in the sequence in turn and returns the value of the final expression as the value of the function application.
+[^3]: More generally, the body of the function can be a sequence of
+expressions.
+In this case, the interpreter evaluates each expression in the
+sequence in turn and returns the value of the final expression as the value of
+the function application.